The Innovation Fund – what is it?

-One of the major problems faced by clinicians and researchers today is the lack of initial funding to get pioneering ideas quickly off the ground quickly.
+One of the major problems faced by clinicians and researchers today is the lack of initial funding to get pioneering ideas off the ground quickly.
 And with overstretched NHS budgets and complex processes to pinpoint these innovative ideas, opportunities for progress are being missed.

 Improving the success of skull-base tumour removal

 Successful neurosurgery in patients who have tumours at the base of the skull is dependent on removing as much of the tumour as possible, while minimising the risk of facial nerve paralysis.